Bear Lodge Project

 Please use this link to see the Company's technical report filed on October 10, 2014.

-Rare Element Resources Ltd (NYSE MKT: REE and TSX: RES) is a publicly traded company having 100% interest in the Bear Lodge property.
-Mineral resources were estimated by Alan C. Nobel, P.E. of Ore Reserves Engineering (O.R.E.), an independent Qualified Person as defined by NI 43-101.
+Rare Element Resources Ltd (NYSE MKT: REE) is a publicly traded company having 100% interest in the Bear Lodge property.
+Mineral resources were estimated by Alan C. Noble, P.E. of Ore Reserves Engineering (O.R.E.), an independent Qualified Person as defined by NI 43-101.